My Father Fought Fascists. My Brother Voted for One.

 On the way to school, my dad took detours to the ocean, dropping us off late more often than not.
 I can't count how many times we missed the Pledge of Allegiance or walked in halfway through it.

-What They Fought For
+What They Left Us

 I don't know if it's possible for me to like my brother.
 I do know that I love him.
 That distinction matters.